All Products

 No

 The default value is false.
-If you set this parameter to true, the configured feature transform is used only as an intermediate result in the pipeline and is not output to the model.
+If set to true, the pipeline uses the configured feature transform only as an intermediate result and does not pass it to the model.

 Example

 The ^] symbol represents the multi-value separator.
-Note that this is a single character with the ASCII code "\x1D", not two characters.
+This symbol is a single character with the ASCII code \x1D, not two separate characters.

 Output feature